Hantverk som räddar liv

 since 24.02.2022

-The workshops are free of charge and for everyone.
+The workshops are free of charge and open to everyone.
 During the workshops, we share a Swedish Fika, discuss creative ideas, and support each other.
-Without knowing each other language, our friendship and mutual understanding got anchored in the language of crafts.
-It is a beautiful journey we are making together towards peace and justice.
+Despite not sharing a common language, our bond and shared comprehension find their foundation in the language of crafts.
+It’s a remarkable voyage we’re undertaking collectively, steering towards peace and justice.

 The project is supported by